 Put-in-Bay Island Life-Living in the Lake Erie Islands

-If you’ve lived the Put-in-Bay Life or on one of the Lake Erie islands for a while, you will find yourself developing a few “pet peeves.”
+If you’ve lived the Put-in-Bay Island Life or on one of the Lake Erie islands for a while, you will develop a few “pet peeves.”
 They come naturally.
-For all of the many positive and fun things about Put-in-Bay Island Life, there are still those little things that bother you.
-As a Put-in-Bay Islander, you get to see the very busy tourist season as well as the more tranquil offseason.
-For those of you who work at Put-in-Bay, you definitely get to see more than your fair share of “pet peeves”
+For all of the many positive and fun things about Put-in-Bay Island Life, those little things still bother you.
+As a Put-in-Bay Islander, you get to see the hectic tourist season and the more tranquil off-season.
+For those of you who work at Put-in-Bay, you get to see more than your fair share of “pet peeves.”

-When it comes to cell phone service on the islands, that’s a huge Put-in-Bay Life challenge.
-Whether you live on South Bass, Middle Bass or North Bass, you’re going to experience problems.
-You’ll find that Verizon reception of tiny Starve Island is excellent, but it requires a Canadian plan if you want service on North Bass.
-The Lord help the poor soul on Middle Bass who needs any type of emergency assistance and thinks he’s going to get it by using a cell phone.
+Regarding cell phone service on the islands, that’s a huge Put-in-Bay Life challenge.
+Living on South Bass, Middle Bass, or North Bass, you will experience problems.
+You’ll find that the Verizon reception of tiny Starve Island is excellent, but it requires a Canadian plan if you want service on North Bass.
+The Lord helps the poor soul on Middle Bass who needs emergency assistance and thinks he will get it by using a cell phone.